History of Hymns: 'Some Children See Him'

 Wihla Hutson (1901–2002), born in Lake Station (now East Gary), Indiana, was known during her lifetime as a lyricist, composer, organist, and choral director.
 She moved with her family to Detroit, Michigan, when she was twelve years old, and she took private lessons in piano and organ through her teen years.
 As a young woman, she continued her studies at the Detroit Conservatory of Music and graduated from the College of the City of Detroit (now Wayne State University).
 Soon thereafter, following her father’s death, she began to work in the Diocesan Office of the Episcopal Church.
 In 1929, Wihla became the organist for All Saints Episcopal Church in Pontiac, Michigan, where her career in composing Christmas carols and publishing was initiated through a fortuitous meeting of talents.

 Once the pattern and form were set, Anne asked Wihla to write a lyric that could both be a carol and an announcement for the birth of their first child.
-The carol “Sleep, Baby Mine” was the result, but the conversation that night also inspired a second set of lyrics – those of the beloved song “Some Children See Him,” which is included in our Worship & Song hymnal.
+The carol “Sleep, Baby Mine” was the result, but the conversation that night also inspired a second set of lyrics— those of the beloved song “Some Children See Him,” which is included in the United Methodist hymnal supplement Worship & Song.
 The account given by Diane and related to us from Collins is enchanting and poignant:

 From the days of the early church, Christians all over the world have projected onto Jesus the characteristics of their own individual people.
 We can see this in images from Ethiopia to Norway to China.